Cooling for newborn babies with HIE brain injury

 £4.6 million plus the security of lifelong payments of up to £360,000pa following cerebral palsy birth injury

-When a baby is born with brain injury after suffering from lack of oxygen at birth, the severity of their injury (e.g. moderate to severe hypoxic ischaemic encephalopathy or HIE) and their chances of survival will determine whether they must be treated with ‘cooling’.
+When a baby is born with hypoxic ischaemic encephalopathy (HIE) brain injury from lack of oxygen before, during or immediately after birth, the severity of their injury and their chances of survival will determine whether they should be treated with cooling.

-Therapeutic or controlled cooling is a proven (and in some cases mandatory) treatment for newborn babies with brain injury caused by lack of oxygen around the time of birth.
+Cooling is a proven treatment for newborn babies with brain injury caused by lack of oxygen around the time of birth.
 The medical name for the procedure is ‘therapeutic hypothermia with intracorporeal temperature monitoring for hypoxic perinatal brain injury’ but for most purposes it is simply known as cooling.

-Shortage of oxygen at or around the time of birth can cause brain injury to the newborn baby.
-This type of injury, known as HIE (hypoxic ischaemic encephalopathy) or asphyxial brain damage, can cause permanent disability or the death of the baby.
-There is no treatment or cure for this type of injury – at best the disability that it causes is ‘managed’ and living with the condition is eased by regular therapies, specialist equipment and care.
-Babies who are born with hypoxic brain damage are initially nursed according to their needs in a neonatal intensive care unit (NICU), sometimes also known as special care baby unit (SCBU).
+Shortage of oxygen around the time of birth can cause hypoxic brain injury (HIE) to the baby, leaving them with permanent severe disability, such as cerebral palsy.
+There is no treatment or cure for this type of injury, and the disability it causes results in a lifelong need for therapies, specialist equipment and care.
+Babies who are born with HIE birth injury are initially nursed according to their needs in a neonatal intensive care unit (NICU) or special care baby unit (SCBU).

 When should cooling take place?